Dörte Kreher, Markus Reiß

 Project 1 – Approximation for the German Intraday Electricity Market (finished Nov 20):

 Jump diffusion approximation for the price dynamics of a fully state dependent limit order book model

-We study a one-sided discrete-time limit order book model, in which the order dynamics depend on the current best available price and the current volume density function, simultaneously.
+We study the microscopic dynamics of limit order book, in which the order dynamics depend on the current best bid and ask prices as well as the standing volumes of the bid and sell side.
 Based on the fact that the German Intraday Electricity Market is not as liquid as classical financial markets, we include price changes to our model which do not scale with the tick size.
-Besides, we derive a functional convergence result, which states that the limit order book model converges to a continuous-time limit when the size of an individual order as well as the tick size tend to zeros and the order arrival rate tends to infinity.
-It turns out that the limit order book dynamics are described by a one-dimensional jump diffusion coupled with an infinite-dimensional fluid process in the high-frequency limit.
+Besides, we derive a functional convergence result, which states that the microscopic limit order book model converges to a continuous-time limit when the size of an individual order as well as the tick size tend to zero and the order arrival rate tends to infinity.
+It turns out that the limit order book dynamics are described by two one-dimensional jump diffusions coupled with two infinite-dimensional fluid process in the high-frequency limit.
 Our scaling limit provides a tractable approximation for the discrete-time order book dynamics.

 Preprint available at arXiv.

-Project 2 – Approximation for the European XBID Market project (on-going):
+Project 2 – Approximation for the European SIDC Market project (on-going):

 A cross-border market model based on multiple limit order book models